Tenant Property Damage in Illinois

 This means a property slowly loses its value over time because of normal wear and tear and old age.

-Some marks and scuffs on the walls or floors are standard for tenants, but some damages are more than normal wear and tear.
+Some marks and scuffs on the walls or floors are standard for tenants, but some damage is more than normal wear and tear.

 As a landlord in Illinois, you need to know exactly what normal wear and tear is so you can properly evaluate any damage caused by a tenant and decide whether to deduct money from the security deposit.